 Recycle a box or can, cut a hole in it, and experiment with different items like Pom Poms, coins, beads, beans, or pasta.

-My one year old can’t get enough of these textured balls.
+My one-year-old can’t get enough of these textured balls.
 Great for sensory exploration, playing, and early science concepts.
 If your child enjoys the sense of touch, make texture cards or rough & smooth boards.

 There are a number of hammering or pounding materials available for infants and toddlers.
 My sons like this hammering toy.
 Pounding works those hand-eye coordination skills.
 My son also enjoys “making music” with the pounding sounds.